SanjuDataRepository/Code-Store/README.md

 File Format: The Power BI file must be saved as a .pbip (Power BI Project) format.

+Report must be published: Power BI Report must be published to a workspace (Other than My Workspace)

 Note: Do not use .pbix or .pbir files directly.

 **Code Structure**